ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 To achieve interoperability, the following standards components SHOULD be used:

-1. TPM Keys MUST be configured according to {{Platform-DevID-TPM-2.0}}, {{PC-Client-BIOS-TPM-1.2}}, or {{Platform-ID-TPM-1.2}}.
+1. TPM Keys MUST be configured according to {{Platform-DevID-TPM-2.0}}, or {{Platform-ID-TPM-1.2}}.

-2. For devices using UEFI and Linux, measurements of firmware and bootable modules SHOULD be taken according to TCG PC Client {{PC-Client-BIOS-TPM-2.0}} and Linux IMA {{IMA}}
+2. For devices using UEFI and Linux, measurements of firmware and bootable modules SHOULD be taken according to TCG PC Client {{PC-Client-BIOS-TPM-1.2}} or {{PC-Client-BIOS-TPM-2.0}}, and Linux IMA {{IMA}}

 3. Device Identity MUST be managed as specified in IEEE 802.1AR Device Identity certificates {{IEEE-802-1AR}}, with keys protected by TPMs.

 4. Attestation logs SHOULD be formatted according to the Canonical Event Log format {{Canonical-Event-Log}}, although other specialized formats may be used.
-UEFI-based systems MAY use the TCG UEFI BIOS event log {{EFI-TPM}}).
+UEFI-based systems MAY use the TCG UEFI BIOS event log {{EFI-TPM}}.

-5. Quotes are retrieved from the TPM according to the TCG TAP Information Model {{TAP}}.
+5. Quotes are retrieved from the TPM according to TCG TAP Information Model {{TAP}}.
 While the TAP IM gives a protocol-independent description of the data elements involved, it's important to note that quotes from the TPM are signed inside the TPM, so MUST be retrieved in a way that does not invalidate the signature, as specified in {{I-D.ietf-rats-yang-tpm-charra}}, to preserve the trust model.
 (See {{security-cons}} Security Considerations).

-6. Reference Integrity Measurements SHOULD be encoded as CoSWID tags, as defined in the TCG RIM document {{RIM}}, compatible with NIST IR 8060 {{NIST-IR-8060}} and the IETF CoSWID draft {{I-D.ietf-sacm-coswid}}.
+6. Reference Values SHOULD be encoded as CoSWID tags, as defined in the TCG RIM document {{RIM}}, compatible with NIST IR 8060 {{NIST-IR-8060}} and the IETF CoSWID draft {{I-D.ietf-sacm-coswid}}.
 See {{RIM-section}}.